 Is A Will Just As Good As A Trust?
-Why One Versus The Other?
+What Are Reasons To Choose One Or The Other?

 A will and a trust are two very different documents.
 Trusts are designed to do certain things both while you are living and after you have passed away, such as protect your family in the event of incapacitation or transfer assets to your family members privately and offer asset protection after you’ve passed.
 A will is designed to go through the probate system to transfer your assets, and that’s it.
 Typically, a trust is a much better estate plan because it does a lot more to protect your assets and transfer your assets quickly and cost effectively.
 However, there is nothing wrong with having a will based estate plan.
 A will based estate plan that goes through probate will get your assets to your family, eventually.
 It will probably just take longer and cost more going through the probate system.